Free for a week, then $19 for your first month

 • Unlimited notes at $49/month (annual)—nearly half of Freed yet without Autonotes‑style session caps.

-• Native mobile apps, real‑time Zoom capture, and one‑click EHR push included at no extra fee.
+• Native mobile apps, real‑time Zoom capture, and one‑click EHR push are included at no extra fee.

 In short, Twofold delivers Freed‑level compliance and unlimited usage while preserving the therapist‑friendly nuance that puts Autonotes on the map—at a price closer to Autonotes Premium.